fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 like he is having fun!
 Then I double-checked, and as it turned out, my level had no solution.
 When I fixed it, he solved it quite easily.
 I then made another one, this time making sure it had a solution, and one that was not too obvious.
 He solved it in around 1 minute.

-At this point, we felt that the process of solving the levels was fun enough to go forward with this idea.
+We felt that the process of solving the levels was fun enough to go forward with this idea.

 ### Solving the night conundrum

-An unresolved point were the rules of the night portion of the levels.
 We really felt like we *had* to have the night in there, as it would make the game more unique.
 But how exactly would that work?

 Maybe the houses you need to power would not be the same at night?
 Maybe, some houses would only need power during the day, and some would need power during